-- Each student will take a "character card" to determine their background/perspective as they approach all of the management decisions that lie ahead. - The student will represent the interests of their particular background as they try to guide their company to success. - The goal is to have healthy forest lands and money left at the end of the game.
-SP stands for Sustainability Points.
-These are used to keep track of the sustainable practices used by each player.
+- Each student will take a "character card" to determine their background/perspective as they approach all of the management decisions that lie ahead. - The student will represent the interests of their particular background as they try to guide their company to success.

+3. Each company will complete a 10 year forest management cycle (each trip around the board counts as one year).
+The goal is to have healthy forest lands and money left at the end of the ten years.

 4. Along the way, each student will acquire funds and sustainability points for the decisions made throughout the game.
 The goal is to maximize profits while staying true to your character's philosophy on forest management.
-Students should keep a running tally of their money and the "years" that have passed.